Azure VMware Solution identity concepts

 Navigate to the object that requires the added permission.
 For example, to apply permission to a folder, navigate to Menu > VMs and Templates > Folder Name.

 Select the Identity Source in the User drop-down where the group or user can be found.

 Search for the user or group after selecting the Identity Source under the User section.

 Select the role that you want to apply to the user or group.

 Check the Propagate to children if needed, and select OK.
 The added permission displays in the Permissions section.

 NSX-T Manager access and identity

-You access NSX-T Manager using the "administrator" account.
-That account has full privileges and enables you to create and manage T1 routers, logical switches, and all services.
-The full privileges in NSX-T also provide you with access to the NSX-T T0 router.
-A change to the T0 router could result in degraded network performance or a loss of access to a private cloud.
-To meet support requirements, it's required that you open an support request in the Azure portal to request any changes to your NSX-T T0 router.
+Use the admin account to access NSX-T Manager.
+It has full privileges and lets you create and manage Tier-1 (T1) gateways, segments (logical switches), and all services.
+In addition, the privileges give you access to the NSX-T Tier-0 (T0) gateway.
+A change to the T0 gateway could result in degraded network performance or no private cloud access.
+Open a support request in the Azure portal to request any changes to your NSX-T T0 gateway.